ABOUT KIM NALLEY

 Stage: Swing!, Trial by Jury, Teatro Zinzanni, Lady Day in Love, Cabaret, SPUNK!, Ella the American Dream

-Book, Computer Game and Film features: The Jazz Singers: Ultimate Guide by Scott Yanow, Swing! the new Retro-Renaissance by V. Vale; FaultLine by Barry Eisler; Growing up with Jazz by W. Stokes, Living Blues Issues 155-160 By University of Mississippi Center for the Study of Southern Culture; Swing in America:a documentary film; Penguin Guide to Blues; theme song for film Wrestling With Satan (2009); theme song for game Psychonauts: Rhombus of Ruin (TBA).
+Book, Computer Game and Film features: The Jazz Singers: Ultimate Guide by Scott Yanow; Swing! the new Retro-Renaissance by V. Vale; FaultLine by Barry Eisler; Growing up with Jazz by W. Stokes, Living Blues Issues 155-160 By University of Mississippi Center for the Study of Southern Culture; Swing in America:a documentary film; Penguin Guide to Blues; theme song for film Wrestling With Satan (2009); theme song for game Psychonauts: Rhombus of Ruin.

-Kim Nalley has performed and/or recorded with: Rhoda Scott, David Fathead Newman, George Coleman, Harold Mabern, Eric Alexander, James Carter, Roy Hargrove, Johnny Frigo, Giovanni Tommaso, James Williams, Hank Crawford, Jimmy McGriff, Billy Higgins, Lisle Atkinson, Buddy DeFranco, John Handy, Harold Jones, Wyatt Ruther, Merle Hoover, Michael Tilson Thomas and the San Francisco Symphony, James, Carter, Ray Drummond, Alvin Atkinson, Johnny Nocturne Band, Eric Reed, Red Holloway & Marcus Shelby Jazz Orchestra
+Kim Nalley has performed and/or recorded with: Rhoda Scott, David Fathead Newman, George Coleman, Harold Mabern, Eric Alexander, James Carter, Roy Hargrove, Johnny Frigo, Giovanni Tommaso, James Williams, Hank Crawford, Jimmy McGriff, Billy Higgins, Lisle Atkinson, Buddy DeFranco, John Handy, Harold Jones, Wyatt Ruther, Merle Hoover, Danny Mixon, Greg skaff, Michael Tilson Thomas and the San Francisco Symphony, James, Carter, Ray Drummond, Alvin Atkinson, Mads Tolling, Dick Fegy, Johnny Nocturne Band, Eric Reed, Red Holloway, Teri Lynn Carrington, Tia Fuller, Angela Davis & Marcus Shelby Jazz Orchestra